JeredLinares/ChessDotCom/README.md

 ## Basic Metrics
 - Number of Games
 - Percent played as white
+- Percent wins as white
+- Percent Wins as black
 - Top 3 opening moves as white
 - Top 3 opening moves as black

 ## Advanced Metrics
+-